IoLanguage/eerie/README.md

 ## Usage

 Besides of the API, Eerie has a commandline interface.
-To install [jasmineio](https://github.com/bekkopen/jasmineio) package, for example, run:
+For example to install [jasmineio](https://github.com/bekkopen/jasmineio) package run:

 ```
 $ eerie install https://github.com/bekkopen/jasmineio.git